Talmidi Israelite Community (World Fellowship of Followers of the Way)

 (I hope to publish books, make videos, and give talks to congregations and gatherings)

 *Please note that the word ‘Talmidaism’ has nothing to do with the Talmud; the only thing the two words have in common, is that they are both from the Hebrew word talmad: to teach.
 The word ‘Talmidaism’ was coined to replace the inaccurate word, ‘Jewish-Christianity’ (since we are not Paullist, trinitarian, messianic Christians).

 It comes from the Aramaic word talmida: follower / disciple, and the ending of the word is modelled after the example of the word ‘Judaism’.
 It is therefore pronounced taal-mee-DAY-izz-um (IPA: ta:lmi:‘dei-izəm), with emphasis on the 3rd syllable (it’s important to get the pronunciation correct, in order to avoid common confusion with the word, ‘Talmudism’).

-If you ever have any questions about what you read, or if you profoundly disagree with anything, please email firstname.lastname@example.org
+If you ever have any questions about what you read, or if you profoundly disagree with anything, please email me at firstname.lastname@example.org

 The Exhortations is our equivalent of the New Testament, but does not have any scriptural authority; the only scriptural authority for Talmidis is the Galilean canon of the Hebrew Bible; therefore you do not have to agree with The Exhortations in order to call oneself a Talmidi.